digitalcraftsman/hugo-artists-theme/README.md

 The `folder` attribute defines a project-specific subfolder for your images.
 You will use it at the end of this section.

-Beside the [`config.toml`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/exampleSite/config.toml), there is another subfolder called [`work`](//github.com/digitalcraftsman/hugo-artists-theme/tree/master/exampleSite/work) which hosts the files that will appear as your projects in the work section.
-Copy the whole folder into the `content` directory at the root of your Hugo site.
+Beside the [`config.toml`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/exampleSite/config.toml), there is under `content` another subfolder called [`work`](//github.com/digitalcraftsman/hugo-artists-theme/tree/master/exampleSite/content/work) which hosts the files that will appear as your projects in the work section.
+Copy the whole folder into the `content` directory at the **root** of your Hugo site.

-Such a project file might look like [this one](//raw.githubusercontent.com/digitalcraftsman/hugo-artists-theme/master/exampleSite/work/proj-1.md) written in Markdown:
+Such a project file might look like [this one](//raw.githubusercontent.com/digitalcraftsman/hugo-artists-theme/master/exampleSite/content/work/proj-1.md) written in Markdown:

 ```markdown
 ![Typo International](img/work/proj-1/img1.jpg)